bvm/bvm/README.md

 ## Future improvements

-1. Ability to specify a range of supported versions in *.gvmrc.json*:
+1. Ability to specify a range of supported versions in *.gvmrc.json* to reduce the number of downloaded binaries:
    ```jsonc
    {
      "binaries": {